WACA Ground: Early history

 William Henry Wise, a gardener who came to WA from England in 1880, laid the first turf wicket at the WACA.
 Wise was personal gardener to Sir George Shenton, of Crawley.
 In addition to his work at the WACA Ground, he laid the first tennis court on the Perth Esplanade.

 The Western Australian Cricket Association was officially established on 25 November 1885 under the Presidency of JCH James.
 In 1893, the WACA ground was officially opened, occupying a site of old swamp land to the east of the city.
 The association has a 999-year lease over the land (which expires in 2888).
 The long term of the lease means that, effectively, the association has freehold title (save that it cannot divest itself of any part of the land without the state government's consent).
-Originally, the title covered 29 acres (117,000 m²), and took in what is now Gloucester Park.
+Originally, the title covered 29 acres (117,000 m2), and took in what is now Gloucester Park.
 However, the latter part of the land was divested to the Trotting Association in the early 1920s.
 Between 1977 and 1979, (then-rebel) World Series Cricket matches were played at Gloucester Park because the Kerry Packer-led organisation was not granted access to the WACA.

 The first match played on the turf wickets took place in February 1894.
 However, difficulties encountered in transporting teams to Western Australia meant that the ground was not part of Australia's main cricket community for many years.
 Even with the building of a transcontinental railway, the trip from the eastern states still took several days.
 It took the introduction of scheduled flights to Western Australia to make the WACA readily accessible to interstate or overseas teams.

 James Gardiner, president of the WACA for three terms between 1897 and 1924, proposed the adoption of 'electorate' cricket (as it was first known) whereby teams were established on a district basis for competition.
 He also inaugurated Country Week cricket, during which country teams compete against each other.
 In 1907, the WACA ground was under threat of being controlled by the Perth City Council to recover debts.
 Gardiner led the bid to save the ground and secured a government loan.
 Further financial difficulties led Gardiner to again raise funds and donations with a cricket match by the Australian XI team in 1912.

+From 1928 to 1935, motorcycle speedway took place around the outside of the oval.
+The Australian champion in 1928 and 1929 Sig Schlam, lost his life in a crash at the ground on 1 November 1930.